Medicare Rate Reduction Negatively Impacting Providers and Medicare Beneficiaries

 It is unrealistic for providers to simply absorb these cuts and continue business as usual.
 Some providers around the country have closed their doors while others have stopped doing business with Medicare.
 Read more about the provider impact here.
 The article here shares the story of an Illinois provider that once served President Abraham Lincoln and is now closing their doors after 170 years- very sad to see.

 Miller’s is doing everything we can to continue providing service for our clients and referrals.
 It is important we do so in a way that makes sense with the new rates.
 Effective August 1, 2016 Miller’s no longer accepts Medicare assignment for ambulatory aids including walkers and quad canes.
 The new rates do not even come close to covering our costs to provide.

-Medicare beneficiaries can still obtain a walker from us, and they can do so on a non-assigned basis.
-Non-assigned means the client pays Miller’s in full the retail charge for the walker.
-We can then submit a non-assigned claim to Medicare if the client requests we do so.
+Medicare beneficiaries can still obtain a walker from Miller's, and they can do so on a non-assigned basis.
+Non-assigned means the client pays Miller’s in full our retail charge for the walker.
+We can then submit a non-assigned claim to Medicare if the client requests it.
 If a non-assigned claim is submitted and Medicare determines the walker is medically necessary, Medicare would pay the client directly the Medicare fee schedule amount.
 Note this payment amount is approximately 40% of the amount the client paid to Miller’s to originally purchase the walker.
-There is no guaranteed the client will receive any reimbursement from Medicare.
+There is no guarantee the client will receive any reimbursement from Medicare.